Thomas-Fischer98/PPchem_DDIP/README.md

 git clone https://github.com/Thomas-Fischer98/PPchem_DDIP.git
 ```

+You can create the environment.
+To do so, you need to go in the folder .github/workflow
-Then you can create the environment.
+Then you can enter the following code line.

 ```
-conda create -n ppchem_ddip python=3.10
+conda env create -f environment.yml
 ```
 Then you can activate the environment.

 ```
-conda activate ppchem_ddip
+conda activate myenv
 ```

 If you need jupyter lab, install it